christhomas8/elixir-server/README.md

 4. Go to link in browswer
 `localhost:4000/index`

-5. The resulting web page should load:
+5. The following web page should load:

 ![Server](images/server.png)